Published: Wed Aug 8, 2012

-The students were part of the Governor’s School for Information Technology Leadership at Tennessee Tech University.
-Throughout their time at Tech, the students lived in TTU dorms, took two TTU classes and learned how to write a business plan.
-They leave with a memorable experience and six hours of college credit.
+The students participated in the Governor’s School for Information Technology Leadership at Tennessee Tech University.
+They lived in TTU dorms, took two TTU classes and learned how to write a business plan.
+They left with a memorable experience and six hours of college credit.

-Ryan Regal of Maryville High School was chosen to participate in the program.
+and Lamora Llorens from John Overton High School were chosen to participate in the program.

 The students were divided into six groups with six students per group.
 Each group developed a complete business plan for an information-technology oriented company.